Lower Merion Wrongful Death Lawyer

 7. Verdict: After hearing all evidence and arguments, the judge or jury will deliver a verdict.
 If the decision is in favor of the plaintiff, they will also determine the compensation amount.

-8. Appeals: If either party believes there was a legal error during the trial, they might the decision to a higher court.
+8. Appeals: If either party believes there was a legal error during the trial, they might appeal the decision to a higher court.
 Appeals can prolong the process considerably.

 9. Compensation collection: Once a verdict is finalized (and any appeals resolved), the next step is collecting the awarded compensation.
 This might involve further legal actions, especially if the defendant is unwilling or unable to pay.